 - Package GA.

 - Main function: ga

 - Some arguments:

-- type: set to "binary" (other values: "real-valued", "permutation")
+- type: set to "binary" (other values: "real-valued",

+"permutation")

-- fitness: the fitness function
+- ▶ fitness: the fitness function

 - popSize: the population size

 - pcrossover: the probability of crossover between pairs of chromosomes.
 Default = 0.8.

 - pmutation: the probability of mutation in a parent chromosome.
 Default = 0.1.

 - elitism: the number of best fitness individuals to survive at each generation.
 By default the top 5% individuals will survive at each iteration.

+- run: the number of consecutive generations without any improvement in the best fitness value before the GA is stopped.